Relocating from Switzerland to Portugal

 Cantonal and Municipal Records

-Moving abroad can affect Swiss cantonal and municipal registration, tax correspondence, voting arrangements, health insurance, vehicle registration, pension records, and official communication.
+Relocation abroad can affect Swiss cantonal and municipal registration, tax correspondence, voting arrangements, health insurance, vehicle registration, pension records, and official communication.

 Swiss Banking and Investments